OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 # Applications

-To apply for this position, please send an e-mail to upsud-recruitement-research-engineer at opendreamkit.org before July 1st, with the following documents attached:
+To apply for this position, please send an e-mail to upsud-recruitment-research-engineer at opendreamkit.org before July 1st, with the following documents attached:

 - cover_letter.pdf: a cover letter, in English (why are you interested in this particular position);